After finally sharing a definitive release date for Total War: Warhammer, Feral Interactive revealed another surprise:

 Total War: Warhammer will also use Metal when released later this month, Obduction was finally released last week, and I’m sure more announcements will follow.

-It’s also interesting that Feral will not release F1 2016 for Linux.
-As a reminder, F1 2015, which was canceled for Mac, was released for Linux last year.
-But it seems sales were not strong enough to encourage Codemasters and Feral to give F1 2016’s Linux version a try.
+It’s also strange that Feral will not release F1 2016 for Linux, although it seems sales were not strong enough to encourage Codemasters and Feral to give F1 2016’s Linux version a try.

-At least this means Codemasters still has confidence on the Mac platform.
-Certainly because the sales of previous ports were good enough.
-With Dirt Rally for Mac also around the corner, if both sell well, perhaps Codemasters will give the green light for a Dirt 4 Mac port.
-A man can dream, right?
+At least this means Codemasters still has confidence on our platform of choice, certainly because sales from previous games were good enough.
+Who knows, if DiRT Rally and F1 2017 sell well, perhaps Codemasters will give the green light for a Dirt 4… One can dream, right?